By: Danielle Costley

 Hot air ballooning

 WA’s Avon Valley is the ultimate place to experience a sunrise hot air balloon ride, with its rural landscape, its rolling hills, lush green fields and meandering streams.
-There are several tour operators in Northam who run hot air balloon rides like Red Balloon, Adrenaline and Windward Balloon Adventures, some of which give you a hearty breakfast once you’ve returned to solid ground.
+The sole hot air balloon operator in Northam is Windward Balloon Adventures, which includes a champagne breakfast after your flight.

 White swans were introduced into Western Australia in the late 1800’s and to Northam in the early 1900s.
-Since then, Northam has become the only place in Australia where these magnificent and rare creatures breed naturally in the wild.
+Since then, Northam has become the only place in Australia where these magnificent and rare creatures breed naturally in the wild - and it's the only place in Australia (besides zoos) where you'll see them in their natural habitat.
 The state’s largest population of white swans (around 10 at present) calls the Avon River their home.

-They can be found near the Northam Visitor Centre all year round, except in October when they migrate to York for breeding season.
+They can be found near the Northam Visitor Centre all year round.
 Each morning, the swans are fed by volunteer wardens.
 A breeding program is currently in place to increase the white swan population.
 If you have trouble spotting the birds, go to the swan enclosure that’s located at Bernard Park (near Peel Terrace) or follow the river west towards Burlong Pool.

 Explore the Indigenous heritage